Cultural and prescribed fire

 The Province's use of the term “cultural and prescribed fire” is intended to acknowledge Indigenous cultural burning as distinct from prescribed burning, while also acknowledging the intersection of Indigenous and Western fire management as both are practiced today.

-The Importance of Fire
+The importance of fire

 Prescribed fire can also contribute to achieving air quality and climate action targets by preventing large, intense wildfires and replacing them with more frequent, well-timed, well-planned low-intensity fires.

-Follow the link for more information on planning a burn.
+Read more information on planning a burn.